t-lock/coderschool_rails_prework/README.md

 Describe any challenges encountered while building the app.

-I had a hard time setting up the environment, due to SSL errors.
+- I had a hard time setting up the environment, due to SSL errors.
+- Struggled trying to build the voting system from scratch, ended up using a gem called acts_as_votable instead.
+- Had some issues with errors throughout, and general newbie stuff...

 ## License